This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Booth Staffing Limits

-We had three team members working each day , which was the maximum our 10x10 booth could reasonably support .
+In our first year, we had three team members working each day, which was the maximum our 10x10 booth could reasonably support .
 Any more, and we’d have been bumping elbows—but traffic-wise, we easily could’ve used more hands to keep up with demand.

-Pro Tip: Make sure your team knows how to move fluidly around your booth and has clear roles—especially during rushes.
+Make sure your team knows how to move fluidly around your booth and has clear roles — especially during rushes.

 Must-Know Vendor Survival Tips